 Potential setbacks –

 First and foremost, the climate that jute thrives in is not suitable for it to be a local crop in the Western world.
-This is of concern because it means that fabric consumption requires serious exportation…which is synonymous with fossil fuels.
+This is of concern because it means that fabric consumption requires serious exportation…which is synonymous with fossil fuel use.
 In the same way, this requires trade with countries that have less emphasis on workers rights.
 Unfortunately, this makes it easy for companies to have sustainable textiles while still enforcing slave-like conditions on workers in order to keep prices low for customers who are conditioned for ‘fast fashion’ type prices.

 Jute does also need a substantial amount of standing water in order to thrive.
 While monsoon climates allow for this, the effect of climate change on the weather and potential droughts may make jute a sustainable crop for a very short amount of time.